LucGestin/skills-communicate-using-markdown/index.md

       -1 & 0 & 0
      \end{bmatrix}$$

-The factor by which a linear transformation changes any area, is called the **determinant** of that transformation.
+**The determinant** : the factor by which a linear transformation changes any area is called the **determinant** of that transformation.
 Whenever the orientation has been inverted, the determinant will be negative.

 $$det\left(\begin{bmatrix}
        a & b \\